mhartington/nvim-typescript/README.md

 This includes the node-host that is required for this plugin.

 You will need a global install of the neovim client as well.
+This will make sure that neovim and node can communicate.

 ```bash
 npm install -g neovim
 ```

-You also need to have typescript installed globally.
+You might want to also have typescript install globally.
+By default, this plugin will look in your `node_modules` folder first for typescript, but if that does not exist, it will use the global install.

 ```bash
 npm -g install typescript